UBCHREST/ablate/docs/content/development/UsingGitWithABLATE.md

 ## Git Introduction

 Version control is a fundamental aspect of successful software development regardless of the target product or development team.
 ABLATE is using Git for version control hosted on [Github.com](https://github.com/UBCHREST/ablate).
 Git and the associated workflows define how people develop, document, test, and contribute code to the project.
-If you are new to Git or unsure/unconvinced why we are using version control it is recommend that you watch the [Git Introduction by Alicia Klinvex](https://www.youtube.com/watch?v=0dkvuC8MzPI) presented at Argonne Training Program on Extreme-Scale Computing 2017.
+If you are new to Git or unsure/unconvinced why we are using version control it is recommended that you watch the [Git Introduction by Alicia Klinvex](https://www.youtube.com/watch?v=0dkvuC8MzPI) presented at Argonne Training Program on Extreme-Scale Computing 2017.
 [Learn Git Branching](https://learngitbranching.js.org) is an interactive tutorial to help learn Git and is recommend for anyone new to Git or version control.
 The following guide provides quick reference to some of the common Git workflows as applied to ABLATE.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/0dkvuC8MzPI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>